K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ## <div id='3-1'/> 3.1 Logging Service User Menu Configuration

-Logging Service Menu is configured as shown below.
+The logging Service Menu is configured as shown below.

 Menu | Description
 :--- | :---
 Discover | Retrieving and filtering log data
-Visulize | Configuring and managing visualizations of log data Dashboard | A collection of visualizations that users can arrange and share Management | Manage Stored Objects
+Visualize | Configuring and managing visualizations of log data Dashboard | A collection of visualizations that users can arrange and share Management | Manage Stored Objects